 The Pod and PDM are intended for single use only.
+The PDMs will be returned to the Sponsor after completion of the study.

-The Dexcom G6 CGM sensor (the component of the system that enters the skin) and the Dexcom G6 CGM transmitter (the component of the system that attaches to the sensor to transmit the signal) will both be single use only in this study.
-The Dexcom G6 CGM receiver will all be single use only in this study.
+The Dexcom G6 CGM sensor (the component of the system that enters the skin), the Dexcom G6 CGM transmitter (the component of the system that attaches to the sensor to transmit the signal), and the Dexcom G6 CGM receiver will all be single use only in this study.
+The Dexcom G6 receiver will be returned to the Sponsor after completion of the study.